pkck28/blackbox/docs/source/airfoil_cst.rst

 ================================

-The ``AirfoilCST`` module within Blackbox provides various methods for running analysis and generating data.
+The ``AirfoilCST`` module within Blackbox provides various methods for running analysis and generating data with CST Parametrization.
 Before starting to use this module, you will need the .dat file which contains the airfoil coordinates.
 There few important points to note regarding .dat file:

 - The .dat file should follow the **selig** format i.e. the points should start from trailing edge and